Home Learning: Homework and Remote Education

-BBC Education are to provide daily lessons.
+BBC Education provided daily lessons and many of these remain available.
 We may incorporate some of the in our learning programme but we are sure there will be some high quality opportunities provided by the BBC who have worked with some excellent educational providers.

 National Literacy Trust